resistics/resistics/docs/source/conventions/timeseries/ATS-timeseries.rst

     Viewing data scaled to field units

 There are a few helpful methods built in to resistics for manipulating timeseries data.
-These are generally in :mod:`utilities`.
+These are generally in :mod:`~resistics.utilities`.
 In the example below, the time data is low pass filtered at 4Hz to remove any powerline or rail noise that might be in the data.

 .. literalinclude:: ../../../../examples/conventions/atsReaderExamples.py
     :linenos:
     :language: python
-    :lines: 24-29
+    :lines: 33-41
-    :lineno-start: 24
+    :lineno-start: 33

 .. figure:: ../../../../examples/conventions/images/ats_filteredData.png
     :align: center